 That’s easy: Delivering on a vision.

-Bill Runzel IV started Lake Cable in the 1990’s on the west side of Chicago with just 3 machines for making wire – and a total of four people.
-Fortunately, Bill had quite a few things going for him during those humble beginnings.
+Bill Runzel IV started Lake Cable in the 1990’s on the west side of Chicago with just 3 machines for making wire – and a staff of four people.
+Despite these humble beginnings, Bill had quite a few things going for him.

 For one, he comes from a family that’s been in the wire business for over 100 years and 4 generations.
-So let’s just say he knew a thing or two about how to make great wire.
+So let’s just say he knows a thing or two about making great wire.

-Second, he knew that he wouldn’t be the most trusted name by being the biggest name in the industry.
-He would have to innovate in ways other makers of wire and plants couldn’t.
+Second, he knew that he wouldn’t become the most trusted name in the industry by being the biggest name.
+He would have to innovate in ways other wire manufacturers couldn’t.
 It was no small order:

 - He’d have to be faster, offering the shortest lead times in the industry